GalsenDev221/python.weekly/week-1/README.md

-# Week 1
+# Week 1️⃣

-This small Python script displays the multiplication table for a number after entry.
+> This small Python script displays the multiplication table for a number after entry.

+## Requirement

+> No requirement 😉